CatBackmanCasino/PP2earTraining/README.md

 ### Unfixed Bugs

 So far it has looked good on all physical devices.
-But on Chromes Retools there seems to be issues with the game-canvas height.
+But on Chromes Devtools there seems to be issues with the game-canvas height.
 (FIXED)
 One bug that a friend found is that on his, and only his mac book the game sometimes does not reset after the score modal.
 This bug i have not been able to reproduce.

 The hearts running when a correct answer is submitted are made using CSS and the JS runs and pauses the animation a set amount of time using setTimeout.
 This causes the loop not to be perfect and so the hearts have a slightly different start/stop point for each run.
 This problem is not major but should be fixed.